Police in Niger State rescue 8 kidnap victims

 Abiodun added that seven of the rescued victims hail from Kankia Local Government Area of Katsina State while the eighth victim hails from Ikara Local Government Area of Kaduna State.

-ALSO READ: Europa League: Ndidi scores as Leicester race to top of Group C

-He said preliminary investigation showed that the victims began their journey from Kankia town in Katsina State on Nov.
+He said preliminary investigation showed that the victims bega⁶n their journey from Kankia town in Katsina State on Nov.
 21 heading to Abuja when they were kidnapped on the Kaduna/Abuja Expressway.

 “In the course of debriefing the victims, it was discovered that they were taken to Kofa Forest in Chikun Local Government Area of Kaduna State,’’ he stated.